 The progress made within the Drive Sweden platform has attracted a great deal of interest around the world.
-A testament to that is, among other things, that we have partners from 16 different countries.
+A testament to that is, among other things, that we have partners from about 20 different countries.
 Through an increased international engagement, we are addressing the increased global interest in Drive Sweden while opening up new opportunities for knowledge-sharing and networking that can fuel the work to solve the challenges of future mobility.

 The competence within Drive Sweden's network is vast and our national partners have pushed development at a rapid pace.
 However, the challenges of future mobility must be solved in a larger context and in collaborations beyond the borders of our country – and an international exchange benefits all parties.
 The aims for our international work are, for example, that we wish to learn from and exchange experiences with other countries, find new ways of influencing the standards needed for a sustainable development, support our partners on the international arena and contribute to an increase in national R&D funding.

 EU-coordination and CCAM